pods-framework/pods/readme.txt

 = 2.8.10 = February 1st, 2022 =

 * Fixed: Meta compatibility fix for when it was not saving to meta through direct update meta calls. #6429 #6431 (@sc0ttkclark)
+* Fixed: Don't render the wrapper HTML for blocks if the contents are empty. (@sc0ttkclark)

 = 2.8.9 - January 31st, 2022 =